korzxd/UnitCrunch-data-exports/Space Marines/Blood Angels/Readme.md

     * `+1 to strength (if attacker charged) (melee only) (if attacker)`

 ## HQ
-To add units, clone the HQ profile and add the weapon profiles for the unit which the HQ leads.
+To add units to lead, clone the HQ profile and add the weapon profiles for the unit which the HQ leads.

 * #### Astorath:
   * **`Mass of Doom`** <br> Enable the profile ability `DEVASTATING WOUNDS`.